wearewiser/schema/README.md

 Builds the script and runs it.
 Watches the project directory for changes, and reruns the script when file changes are detected.

 ### npm run build
-Builds the project and outputs it to the `./dist/` directory.
-Bundled with webpack and outputs a single executable.
+Builds the project and outputs it to the `./lib/` directory.

 ### npm run lint
 Runs the linter.